union-fashion/home/README.md

   - [Build & Test Planning](planning/build-and-test-planning.md) - Needs development.
   - [Deploy & Monitor Planning](planning/deploy-and-monitor-planning.md) - Needs development.
   - [GTM & Sustainment](planning/go-to-market-and-sustainment.md) - Needs development.
+- [Website](http://union.fashion) - We need a website for union fashion.
+- [Twitter](unionfashionapi) - We have a Twitter account.
 We are in the initial planning stages for Union Fashion's digital transformation, and move to an API-first way of doing business, allowing the business to operate more as an online platform, going beyond traditional e-commerce.

 ## Support
 If you have any questions or comments you can [submit a GitHub issue for this repository](https://github.com/union-fashion/home/issues), or email [mail@union.fashion](mailto:mail@union.fashion) for a more private channel of discussion.
+If there are tasks to be accomplished, go ahead and add as an issue, and either complete it yourself, or leave open for assigning to someone else.